maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 Payload Sequence Number: 64 bits.
 : A sequential number of the payload.
 Starts from zero and is incremented for every payload that follows.

-(??) packet instead of payload

-NTP 64-bit Timestamp: 64 bits.
+NTP 64-Bit Timestamp: 64 bits.
-: NTP 64-bit (?? system clock) timestamp {{RFC5905}} {{RFC8877}} of the moment the payload has been generated meaning payload generation has finished. (?? delete: System clock.)
+: NTP 64-bit (?? system clock) timestamp {{RFC5905}} {{RFC8877}} of the moment when a payload has been generated meaning the payload generation has finished. (?? delete: System clock.)

-(??)
-NTP 64-Bit Timestamp - why 64-bit is here?

 Monotonic Clock Timestamp: 64 bits.
-: Monotonic clock timestamp of the moment the payload has been generated.
+: Monotonic clock timestamp of the moment when a payload has been generated.
-  Represents microseconds elapsed since (?? the last) monotonic clock epoch.
+  Represents microseconds elapsed since monotonic clock epoch.

 Payload Length: 32 bits.
 : The full length of the payload (including preceding "Payload Sequence Number" and both timestamp fields).

 MD5 Checksum: 128 bits.
 : A hash value to confirm the payload integrity.
-Calculated for the whole message with the SHA-128 checksum field zeroed out (?? what does it mean - zeroed out).
+Calculated for the whole message with the SHA-128 checksum field zeroed out.

 Remaining Payload: variable length.
-: The remaining payload is generated to form the whole DATAGRAM packet of the whole STREAM (?? what does it mean - I don't like "whole", maybe "complete").
+: The remaining payload of variable length.
   Randomly generated sequence of bytes.
 MAY be generated as a sequence of 8-bit integers starting with value of the remainder after dividing the Payload Sequence Number by 32 and followed by sequentially increasing values.

+In the case of QUIC streams, the payload can be as long as the specified stream length and MUST fit within the stream.
+As stream data is sent in the form of STREAM frames, the very first frame will contain Payload Sequence Number, NTP 64-Bit Timestamp, Monotonic Clock Timestamp, Payload Length, and MD5 Checksum fields, as well as some of the remaining payload data.
+Consequent STREAM frames will carry the rest of the payload.

-In the case of QUIC DATAGRAM, the payload size MUST fit exactly into a single DATAGRAM (?? frame).
+In the case of QUIC datagrams, the payload MUST fit into a single DATAGRAM frame.
-The "Payload Sequence Number" MUST be increased for each sent DATAGRAM.
+The Payload Sequence Number field MUST be increased for each sent DATAGRAM frame.

-In the case of QUIC STREAMS, the payload size MUST form the whole STREAM (?? again "whole).
+TODO (Maxim): Messages !!!
+Then change a bit the text above.

 # Performance Metrics {#performance-metrics}